owpz/drizzle-ksuid/README.md

 });
 ```

-> Skip the map entirely by calling `createKsuidHelpers()` without arguments—the helper will turn model names into snake-cased prefixes like `order_item_` automatically.
+> Skip the map entirely by calling `createKsuidHelpers()` without arguments—the helper will turn model names into concise prefixes like `OrderItem` → `oi_` automatically.

 ### Dialect-Specific Exports